 In addition to the Treatment subscales described above, the SRS-2 offers two new DSM-5–compatible subscales:

 - Social Communication and Interaction

 - Restricted Interests and Repetitive Behavior

-Scores on these subscales make it easy to compare your client’s symptoms to proposed DSM-5 diagnostic criteria for Autism Spectrum Disorder.
+Scores on these subscales make it easy to compare your client’s symptoms to DSM-5 diagnostic criteria for Autism Spectrum Disorder.
 Such comparisons clearly inform diagnosis—they help you determine whether the individual meets the most current diagnostic criteria for ASD.

 Simplify Differential Diagnosis

 The SRS-2 is supported by a multitude of independent, peer- reviewed studies conducted in schools and clinics throughout the world, involving diverse populations and diagnostic groups.
 These studies show that the SRS-2 discriminates both within the autism spectrum and between ASD and other disorders—which makes the test highly useful for differential diagnosis.
 When the SRS-2 reveals social deficits associated with autism, it tells you exactly where these symptoms fall on the spectrum.
 And when the test indicates that autism is not present, it often points to other conditions in which social impairment plays a role.